ICRA Lanka reaffirms the ratings of LOLC Finance PLC

-ICRA Lanka Limited has reaffirmed the issuer rating of [SL]A (pronounced as S L A) with Stable outlook for LOLC Finance Company PLC (“LOFC” /”the Company”).
-ICRA Lanka has also reaffirmed the issue rating of [SL]A- (pronounced as S L A Minus) with Stable outlook for the LKR 3,500 Mn Subordinated Unsecured Redeemable Debenture Programme of the Company.
+ICRA Lanka Limited has reaffirmed the issuer rating of [SL]A (Pronounced as S L A) with stable outlook for LOLC Finance PLC (“LOFC”/ “the Company”).
+ICRA Lanka has also reaffirmed the issue rating of [SL]A- (Pronounced as S L A minus) with stable outlook for the LKR 3,500 Mn Listed Subordinated Unsecured Redeemable Debenture Programme.

-ICRA Lanka has taken a consolidated view of the performance of the LOLC group, which has interests in various segments including financial services, insurance, manufacturing, trading, plantations, renewable energy and leisure for arriving at the ratings.
-However, the group performance is primarily driven by the finance sector of the group and hence the ratings reflect the same.
+ICRA Lanka has taken a consolidated view of the performance of the LOLC group, which is a diversified group with interests in various segments including financial services, insurance, manufacturing, trading, plantation, renewable energy and leisure.
+Group’s performance is primarily driven by the financial services cluster which accounts to over 80% of the group’s assets and therefore, the ratings reflect the performance of the same.

-While ICRA Lanka takes cognisance of the diversification to newer geographies (Cambodia, Myanmar, Indonesia and Pakistan) over the recent past by the LOLC group, ability to manage country specific risks across businesses and regulatory cycles would be crucial from a rating perspective.
-Further, ICRA Lanka would continue to monitor the performances of the non-financial service entities and their contribution to the overall group going forward.
+ICRA Lanka takes cognisance of the diversification into newer geographies by the group over the recent past, ability to manage country specific risks across businesses and regulatory cycles would be crucial from a rating perspective.
+ICRA Lanka would also continue to monitor the performances of the non-financial service cluster and their contribution to the overall group performance.

-ICRA Lanka believes that the LOLC group, on the back of its established presence, business experience and fund raising ability would be able grow its businesses and provide timely and adequate capital support to the various group entities.
-The outlook may be revised to ‘Negative’ in case of further weakening in the profitability and asset quality indicators of the group.
-The outlook maybe revised to ‘Positive’ in case of a significant improvement in overall financial profile of the group and if the portfolio profile and asset quality improve.
+ICRA Lanka believes that the LOLC group, on the back of its established presence, business experience and fund-raising ability would be able grow its business and provide timely and adequate capital support to the various group entities.
+The outlook may be revised to ‘Negative’ in case of weakening in the profitability and asset quality indicators of the group.
+The outlook maybe revised to ‘Positive’ in case of a significant improvement in overall financial profile of group and if the portfolio profile and asset quality improve.

 Key rating drivers